 Appeals for primary, infant and Junior Schools

 If you are appealing for a school place for a primary, infant or junior school you can download the form below, type your information on the form, save and email to the Admissions Team or print off the relevant downloadable form below and return to:

-School Admissions Team, Department of Children and Learning, Southend-on-Sea Borough Council, Civic Centre, Victoria Avenue, Southend, SS2 6ER.
+School Admissions Team, Southend-on-Sea City Council, Civic Centre, Victoria Avenue, Southend, SS2 6ER.

 or print off the relevant downloadable form below, fill it in, scan and email to the Admissions Team.